iedmrc/galois-web/README.md

 Contributions are welcome especially for the frontend side.
 Because I'm not good at with frontend development, any UI/UX improvements are welcome!
 Feel free to create an issue or a pull request.

 ### Known Bugs

 There are some bugs with the [vue-prism-editor](https://github.com/koca/vue-prism-editor) and [tribute](https://github.com/zurb/tribute).
 Because `vue-prism-editor` is just a dead simple code editor and `tribute` is not really designed for autocompletion, it is possible to face with UX issues.
+Here is some known bugs:

+- Selecting an offered prediction by `Enter` or `Tab` keys breaks the editor due to "keys conflict" between `vue-prism-editor` and `tribute`.
+- `tribute` doesn't show `\n`s and other speacial characters If Galois's predictions include `\n` or another space character.
+- `tribute` doesn't trigger when the `space` key is pressed.

 Look *contributions* section if you say "hey I can fix these issues!" 🙌

 ## Author